-- 1. Comprehension capacities need to be built through use of tactile methods, visual tools, props, experiments and experiential learning. - 2.
-Subject specific sign dictionaries can be accessed or developed wherever necessary. - 3.
-Sign language along with audiometric methods have to be encouraged for language development and inclusion. - 4.
-SHI teachers can be recruited for better learning. - 5.
-Vocational skills need to be developed from middle school. - 6.
-ARISE+ children must be bridged to join SMART+ - 7.
-Duration of SMART+ course should be increased from 3 to 6 months to ensure development of skills that enable the SHI to diversify their job opportunities. - 8.
-Use of apps like AVAZ, Signable, chatbots, captioning tools, reading of news from SHI news channels like ISH TV can be practised at ARISE+ and SMART+ centres.
+- Comprehension capacities need to be built through use of tactile methods, visual tools, props, experiments and experiential learning. - Subject specific sign dictionaries can be accessed or developed wherever necessary. - Sign language along with audiometric methods have to be encouraged for language development and inclusion. - SHI teachers can be recruited for better learning. - Vocational skills need to be developed from middle school. - ARISE+ children must be bridged to join SMART+ - Duration of SMART+ course should be increased from 3 to 6 months to ensure development of skills that enable the SHI to diversify their job opportunities. - Use of apps like AVAZ, Signable, along with other tools like chatbots, captioning tools, reading of news from SHI news channels like ISH TV can be practised at ARISE+ and SMART+ centres.